 If you lose your internet connection during the interview or assessment centre, don’t panic!
-We have all experienced technical difficulties during Zoom calls over the past year.
+We’ve all experienced technical difficulties at some point so recruiters will understand.
 If you can't reconnect, you may be able to dial into the meeting on your phone, so keep this charged and nearby.

-If problems persist, use your mobile data to send a quick email to the HR team explaining that you got disconnected – the firm should accommodate you.
+If problems persist, and you’re able to, use your mobile data to send a quick email to the HR team explaining that you lost connection – the firm should accommodate you.

 Wear business attire

 Dress as you would for a formal interview.
-That includes the lower body – it’s unlikely that you will need to move during the interview, but if you do, the decision to wear pyjama bottoms will have backfired.
+That includes the lower body – it’s unlikely that you’ll need to move during the interview but if you do, the decision to wear pyjama bottoms will have backfired.
 Dressing for the occasion will put you into a professional mindset and help replicate the formal environment of in-person interviews.

 Read more on what you should be wearing to an interview in this Oracle.